williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 # Many Worlds' Fatal Flaw: Where Do Probabilities Come From?

 The Many-Worlds Interpretation (MWI) of quantum mechanics is elegant.
 It eliminates wave function collapse entirely.
 It makes quantum mechanics deterministic.
-It's popular among physicists—about 50% favor it in some surveys.
+It's popular among physicists about 50% favor it in some surveys.

 But there's a problem.
 Actually, there are several problems.
 And one is so serious that it might be fatal.